Reduce Costs and Eliminate Staffing Headaches

 For example, if you are a financial planner, approach an accounting firm to recommend your lectures for middle-income people who want to start investing.
 The accounting firm now gets the kudos for arranging financial planning seminars and may get more business from their existing clients who need extra help with organising their finances to invest with the financial planner.

 Find even the most tangentially related businesses for partnerships.
-For example let’s say you’re involved in home construction.
+For example, let’s say you’re involved in home construction.
 There are a ton of companies that you can form a chain with (possibly offering discounts for grouped buys from clients) – landscapers, contractors, painters, plumbers, carpenters, furniture sellers, interior designers, architects, pool installers, realtors, and so on.

 Sign up to receive monthly articles and special white papers and learn: